myparcelnl/sdk/README.md

     ->getUserAgent()
 ```

+## Exceptions

+MyParcel uses several types of Exceptions to make the errors clear.
+These are the Exceptions that we currently use:

+##### AddressException
+Exception to be returned when an address is incorrect or not usable.

+Class: `MyParcelNL\Sdk\src\Exception\AddressException`

+HTTP status: 412

+##### ApiException
+Exception to be returned by a Task when a call to MyParcel services has failed.

+Class: `MyParcelNL\Sdk\src\Exception\ApiException`

+HTTP status: 502

+##### MissingFieldException
+Exception thrown when there is an attempt to dynamically access a field that does not exist.

+Class: `MyParcelNL\Sdk\src\Exception\MissingFieldException`

+HTTP status:500

+##### InvalidArgumentException
+Exception thrown if an argument is not the expected type.

+Class: `\InvalidArgumentException`

+HTTP status: 500

+##### BadMethodCallException
+Exception thrown if a callback refers to an undefined method or if some arguments are missing.

+Class: `\BadMethodCallException:`

+HTTP status: 500

 ## Contribute

 1. Check for open issues or open a new issue to start a discussion around a bug or feature.